Vyral/base-template/_drafts/12-things-not-to-do-while-getting-a-mortgage.md

 {% include youtube.html %}

-There are many things that you can do wrong when you are applying for a mortgage.
+<center>There are many things that you can do wrong when you are applying for a mortgage.</center>

 Did you know that there are 12 things that you should not do while getting a mortgage?
 Yes, 12.
 We have prepared the list so you know what not to do.